Satyam-Agrawal-81/CozyCorner/README.md

 ## About The Project
 Lo-fi and pixel-art themed virtual study environment, equipped with an editable lofi radio, timer, to-do list and relaxing sound effects.
-This project was essentially born out of my desire for an all-in-one space for all my study needs throughout university .
+This project was essentially born out of my desire for an all-in-one space for all my study needs and fun.
 "CozyCorner" signifies a warm, comfortable, and inviting personal space.
 It evokes the idea of a small, intimate area where one can relax, focus, and feel at ease.